 Bring me to mountains soaring.

 She senses the audience, wrapt, attentive, enchanted.
-Her words take them on a journey through forests of black pine, over lakes like polished alabaster, over mountains whose peaks are among the stars.
-She raises her arms higher in a gesture of supplication as the song draws to a close.
+Her words take them on a journey through forests of black pine, across lakes like polished marble, over mountains whose peaks are among the stars.
+She raises her arms high in a gesture of supplication as the song draws to a close:

 Unlock the doors.